devcontainers/spec/docs/specs/devcontainer-reference.md

 ## Environment Restart

 After an environment has been stopped, the containers are restarted according to the orchestrator defined.
 Additionally, `postStartCommand` is executed in the **main** container.

+# Implementation specific steps

+## Post creation

+After the all the steps executed in a succesful creation or restart, any implementation specific commands can safely execute.
+This specific implementations should take into account the `userEnvProbe` and `remoteEnv` properties.

+For example, in the CLI reference implementation, this is the point in which anything executed with `devcontainer exec` would run.